Here's some tips to help you and your teams

 Be open minded

 and encourage that in your athletes too.
-The disabled athletes you have will quickly get a good idea of what they need to do to adapt stunts and what things work best for their bodies, listen to and converse with your athletes, and prepare to be amazed by what you can come up with together.
+The athletes you have will quickly get a good idea of what they need to do to adapt stunts and what things work best for their bodies, Listen to and converse with your athletes, and prepare to be amazed by what you can come up with together.

-Find disabled athletes
+Find athletes with impairments

 Use your squad members